Qinyuehu/scotted/source/_posts/2014-03-07-a-better-dynamic-motd.markdown

 significantly nicer on system resources!

 Where ssh would hang for a second or so on each login, it's now instantaneous.

+You'll need figlet and update-notifier-common packages, if you don't already have them.

+    $ sudo aptitude install figlet update-notifier-common

 A closer look at the scripts
 ----------------------------